hackohire/codemarket-wordpress/plugins/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

-= 2.9.16, June 11, 2019 =
-* Security Fix: Prevent a stored XSS (Cross Site Scripting) attempt on the IP addresses for logs.

-= 2.9.15, May 31, 2019 =
-* Fix: Prevent a fatal error during checkout when no gateways are returned as active.
-* New: Added support for SendWP to help with email deliverability.

 = 2.9.14, May 8, 2019 =
 * Fix: Corrected an issue in local file location detection for Windows servers.